fallen-icarus/cardano-loans/README.md

 ## Future Considerations

-### Alternative Credit History Method

-Currently, defaults are identified by whether or not a Borrower ID was burned in isolation of other active beacons.
-This has the unfortunate consequence of leaving a residual Finished Active UTxO after every full payment.
-Koios is about to rollout an [update](https://github.com/cardano-community/koios-artifacts/pull/269) that will enable another method for identifying defaults.

-By querying Koios' `tx_info` [endpoint](https://preprod.koios.rest/#post-/tx_info), the
-`plutus_contracts` field can be used to see what redeemer was used on each loan input.
-For example, when a Borrower ID is burned in the transaction, if the `MakePayment` redeemer is used to pay 7 ADA on a loan with a current outstanding balance of 7 ADA, this is a full payment.
-Meanwhile, if a Borrower ID is burned in the transaction and the `Unlock` or `SpendWithKeyNFT` redeemers are used, these are defaults.
-This method would enable borrowers to burn all remaining beacons during a full payment which would entirely eliminate the step dedicated to cleaning up Finished Active UTxOs.

-> There is a [bug](https://github.com/cardano-community/koios-artifacts/issues/275) in the current
-> version of Koios which is why this method cannot be used yet.
-The patch is set to be released with
-> the new version of Koios.

-Unfortunately, this method was discovered late into the development process.
-Due to time contraints with the Project Catalyst grants and the uncertainty around when the new version of Koios will be released, the decision was made to leave the current method in place.
-After the other protocols are updated, Cardano-Loans will be updated to use the new method.
-Koios should have released the new version by then.

 ### DID Compatibility

 The current design may already be compatible with DIDs.
 If a government either allowed a user to